knavesec/CredMaster/README.md

 ## TODO ##

+PRs welcome :)

-* [Optiv's Go365 Method](https://github.com/optiv/Go365) - Includes Office365 auth and userenum capabilities
+* New Plugin: [Optiv's Go365 Method](https://github.com/optiv/Go365) - Includes Office365 auth and userenum capabilities via SOAP
+* "Resume" functionality for paused/cancelled scans.
+Ideally storing data for APIs used, if they were destroyed and what user/pwd the spray was on
+* Password file read dynamically so you can add/delete pwds mid-scan and it will perform as desired

 ## Credits ##